LENSS/EdgeStorm/Readme.md

 MStorm: MStorm client running on Android phones.

-MStormMaster: MStorm server running on the server.
+MStromWorker: MStorm client running on desktop.

-MStromWorker: MStorm client running on the server.
+MStormMaster: MStorm server running on desktop.

-GRecognition: A video face recognition App running on MStorm.
+GRecognition: A video face recognition App of MStorm running on Android phones.

+Dlib: face models for GRecognition.

 GRecognitionWorker: Sever version of GRecognition.

+D4j: face models for GRecognitionWorker.

-RanSenStat: A demo App for MStorm.
+RanSenStat: A demo App of MStorm running on Android phones.

 RanSenStatWorker: Server version of RanSenStat.

-MSDockerManager: A docker container manager for MStorm.
+MSDockerManager: A docker container manager for MStormWorker/MStormMaster/GRecognitionWorker/RanSenStatWorker.